carboncredits/x4c/docs/key-management.md

 * **Token owner**: An entity who actually has some tokens assigned to them.

 * **Operator**: This is a delegated role, recorded in the FA2 contract instance.
-An oracle may add operators to carry out certain limited duties on a token owner's behalf on a specific owner (as there's nothing to stop a token owner owning many different token types within the same contract).
+An oracle may add operators to carry out certain limited duties on a token owner's behalf on a specific set of tokens (as there's nothing to stop a token owner owning many different token types within the same contract).

 To reiterate, all three roles may be either human controlled wallets or other Tezos contracts.